swarnimsrijan/Learning-System-Design/README.md

-# Learning-Low-Level-Design
+# Learning-System-design
-A go to solution to learn LLD
+A go to solution to learn System Design